vrisdng/tp/docs/UserGuide.md

 - Student ID should start with an A, followed by 7 numbers and a capital letter (A-Z).<br>
 - Phone numbers only contain numbers, should be at least 3 digits long, and may include '+', '(', and ')' for country code.
 E.g: (+65)12341234.<br>
 - Emails should be of the format <local-part>@<domain> and adhere to the following constraints:<br>
     1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
-The local-part may not start or end with any special characters.
+The local-part may not start or end with any special characters. <br>
     2. This is followed by a '@' and then a domain name.
-The domain name is made up of domain labels separated by periods.
+The domain name is made up of domain labels separated by periods. <br>
-    The domain name must:
+    The domain name must:<br>
-        - end with a domain label at least 2 characters long
+        - end with a domain label at least 2 characters long <br>
-        - have each domain label start and end with alphanumeric characters
+        - have each domain label start and end with alphanumeric characters<br>
-        - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+        - have each domain label consist of alphanumeric characters, separated only by hyphens, if any. <br>
 - Telegram should be alphanumeric values or underscores.<br>
 - Tutorial names and tag names should be alphanumeric values, tutorials can have hyphens.<br>
 </div>